-A Teacher Licensure-Only student is an individual who holds a baccalaureate degree and wishes to pursue a licensure program in Teacher Education at Fayetteville State University.
+A Teacher Licensure-Only student is an individual who holds a baccalaureate degree from an accepted accredited institution and wishes to pursue a licensure program in Teacher Education at Fayetteville State University.
 The following general requirements will apply:

-- a.
-Complete the graduate application and specify "Teacher Licensure Only". - b.
-Complete all requirements for safety review.
-(Note: The campus safety requirement will NOT be bypassed under any circumstances.) - c.
-Pay non-refundable application fee. - d.
-Submit an official baccalaureate degree transcript and official transcript(s) from all other universities/colleges attended.
+- Complete the graduate application and specify "Teacher Licensure Only." - Complete all requirements for safety review.
+(Note: The campus safety requirement will NOT be bypassed under any circumstances.) - Pay non-refundable application fee. - Submit an official baccalaureate degree transcript and official transcript(s) from all other universities/colleges attended.